NajaJean/Heart-app/READ_ME.md

 6. In the root of the Heart-app folder, install dependencies by doing:  mvn package
 7. Navigate to Heart-app/vue-material-dashboard-master folder and do: npm install

-**Run the project:**<br />
-Open two terminals.
+**Run the project:**<br/> Open two terminals.
 1. In the Heart-app folder, do:   mvn spring-boot:run
-2. In the Heart-app/vue-material-dashboard-master folder, do:   npm run serve The project will now be running on http://localhost:8081/
+2. In the Heart-app/vue-material-dashboard-master folder, do:   npm run serve<br /> The project will now be running on http://localhost:8081/